-As a trans-disciplinary artist my field of work often lies in natural environments
+As a trans-disciplinary artist, I often find my field of work in (natural) environments

-far from home, the Dutch farmlands where I grew up.
-These journeys take me to
+far from the Dutch farmlands where I grew up.
+These journeys enable me to meet mountains,

-that inhabit them.
-It is in photography I find great challenge to capture the plasticity
+It is in photography I find a great challenge to capture the plasticity of reality.

 found a solid way to start a dialogue with the inhabitants as they build their patterns